BilalHassan90/DTSNet-O2DTD/README.md

 ```

 ## Contact
-If you have any query, please feel free to contact us at: taimur.hassan@ku.ac.ae.
+If you have any query, please feel free to contact us at: bilal.hassan@ku.ac.ae.